 In response to the 2030 Agenda, many countries have shown renewed interest in national development strategies.
 The number of countries with national development plan almost doubled between 2006 and 2016.
 Yet, most strategies and plans do not have concrete financing plans to fund their implementation.

-Integrated national financing frameworks are a tool to finance national priorities and operationalize the Addis Agenda at the national level.
+Integrated national financing frameworks (INFFs) provide a framework for financing national sustainable development priorities and the SDGs at the country level.
 A country’s sustainable development strategy lays out what needs to be financed.
 Integrated national financing frameworks spell out how the national strategy will be financed and implemented.

-The Inter-Agency Task Force has now been tasked with supporting countries’ efforts to operationalise integrated national financing frameworks by developing toolkits and guidance material.
-At the same time, the Secretary-General’s Strategy for Financing the 2030 Agenda and its three-year Roadmap of actions and initiatives commits the UN development system to support countries to adopt and implement INFFs.
-A number of countries have decided to ‘pioneer’ the INFF concept with support from the United Nations and the European Union.
+The Inter-Agency Task Force was then tasked with developing toolkits and guidance material in support of country efforts.
+At the same time, the Secretary-General’s Strategy for Financing the 2030 Agenda and its three-year Roadmap of actions and initiatives commit the UN development system to support countries to adopt and implement INFFs.

 - INFF Overview Brochure